apache/logging-log4net/doc/RELEASING.md

     - check out the `asf-staging` branch
     - create a folder which includes the version, eg `log4net-2.0.123`
 6. Copy the contents of `target/site` from this repo into the folder created in (5)
+    - remember to either update or link in sdk docs from a prior release
 7. Update the symlinks in the base of the docs repo, ie:
     - 2.0.x -> 2.0.123
     - 2.x -> 2.0.123